dayanandv/LitEasy/README.md

 3. How are the sub-networks to be visualized?

 ## Feature Extraction:
-Many of the features to be used for the analysis requires features values (like edge weights) to be obtained (through APIs like that of Scopus) or to be calculated.
-An example for when a calculation is required would be the paper-paper edge weight considering the section of the referee paper in whoch the referenced paper is cited.
+Many of the features to be used for the analysis requires feature values (like edge weights) to be obtained (through APIs like that of Scopus) or to be calculated.
+An example for when a calculation is required would be the paper-paper edge weight considering the section of the referee paper in which the referenced paper is cited.
 Other cases of calculation might involve finding metadata (like Keywords) of a paper which are unavailable from other source.

 ## Building the network:
 Currently the following sources are in consideration, whether they can be integrated into the software (with actual data locally or over APIs) is yet to be explored.